LoveIsGrief/mscgen/README.rst

 Usage
 =====

-The Mscgen_ program is used to render the :abbr:`MSC`, so you should refer to its documentation for details on how to specify the diagram.
-You should have the program installed for this extension to work.
-If you need LaTeX output, you'll need the epstopdf_ program too.

 This extension adds the ``mscgenjs`` directive.
 Using the ``:language:`` option with ``json``, ``msgenny`` or ``xu`` different formats can be chosen.